FelixOnline/v2/content/articles/2013-5-16-triic-sprint-to-the-finish.md

 subtitle: >
   Temperatures rise at BUCS Sprint Triathlon
 date: "2013-05-16 17:54:48 +0100"

 # Attributes from Felix Online V1
 id: "3575"
 old_path: /sport/3575/triic-sprint-to-the-finish
 aliases:
  - /sport/3575/triic-sprint-to-the-finish
+imported: true
+comments:
+ - The invention of the biclyce has had an enormous effect on society both in terms of culture and of advancing modern industrial methods Several components that eventually played a key role in the development of the automobile were invented for the biclyce including ball bearings pneumatic tires chaindriven sprockets and tensionspoked wheels

 # Article Taxonomies
 categories:
  - sport
 tags:
+authors:
+ - tna08

+# Homepage control params
 headline: true
 featured: true